Sportbike attitude with a cafe racer soul

-With performance always top of mind, Pepo and Reyes removed anything unnecessary and upgraded any component on the bike that was top notch. Öhlins suspension front and rear keeps the forged Marchesini wheels planted, and the upgraded Brembo braking system helps slow things down when need be.
+With performance always top of mind, Pepo and Reyes removed anything unnecessary and upgraded any component on the 7½ Sportiva to top notch materials. Öhlins suspension front and rear keeps the forged Marchesini wheels planted, and the upgraded Brembo braking system helps slow things down when need be.

 As usual, lots of the components like the subframe, seat & front fairing, are all Radical Ducati bits.

 A Wolfman 2-into-1 exhaust is finished off with a Spark megaphone.
 Aside from the magnesium head covers, the motor is the stock Ducati 749R unit.